wp-plugins/photosmash-galleries/readme.txt

 Contributors: bennebw
 Donate link: http://smashly.net/photosmash-galleries/#donate
-Tags: images, photos, photo, picture, gallery, social, community, posts, admin, pictures, media, galleries Requires at least: 2.8
+Tags: images, photos, photo, picture, gallery, social, community, posts, admin, pictures, media, galleries Requires at least: 3.0
-Tested up to: 3.1
+Tested up to: 3.2
-Stable tag: 1.0.5
+Stable tag: 1.0.7

 ATTENTION!
-ATTENTION!
-ATTENTION!
 A 'farewell' for PhotoSmash:

 It has been my pleasure to be part of the WordPress community over the past couple of years by providing the PhotoSmash plugin and supporting its users.
 However, like many developers before me, I find that as PhotoSmash's install base grows, I can no longer provide a level of support that meets my personal standards.
 So, it is with a mixture of sadness and relief that I move on to my next adventure.
 To all of you PhotoSmashers, best wishes and...Cheers!
 Byron